8zym/AIOT_group3/README.md

 both dir contains data in training, training process, trained model and predict program.

 ## posture_based_analysis
+For Posture Detection, we employed a three-layer CNN neural network.
+We trained the model using the Kaggle dataset, achieving a classification accuracy of 0.98 after training.
+However, due to differences between the Kaggle dataset and the actual environment, we conducted additional sampling to fine-tune the CNN.
+During the fine-tuning process, we encountered overfitting issues.
+We believe this was due to model parameter settings and the insufficient size of our dataset.
+Unfortunately, due to time constraints, our model has not yet reached its optimal state and still exhibits overfitting.

 (The data contains 4G, hard to upload, you can download through kaggle: kaggle competitions download -c state-farm-distracted-driver-detection(or through https://www.kaggle.com/competitions/state-farm-distracted-driver-detection/data)